 Attend community-based support groups.

-Go along with your loved one to their support groups.
+Go along with your loved ones to their support groups.

 Addicts should attend their own support groups when they leave treatment, as this is an important part of long-term recovery.
 Attending these groups can be difficult for some addicts, as they may not be ready to be open and honest with others.

-A good way for families to encourage their loved one to attend these free support groups is by going along with them.
-They can hear from other addicts and get a better understanding for what addiction does to a person.
-It’s also a good opportunity for family members to reconnect with their loved one and show their support for lifelong sobriety.
+A good way for families to encourage their loved ones to attend these free support groups is by going along with them.
+They can hear from other addicts and get a better understanding of what addiction does to a person.
+It’s also a good opportunity for family members to reconnect with their loved ones and show their support for lifelong sobriety.

-There’s more that families can do to help their loved one through early recovery, such as providing them with a stable, sober environment, encouraging healthy eating and lifestyle habits and having firm expectations.
+There’s more than families can do to help their loved one through early recoveries, such as providing them with a stable, sober environment, encouraging healthy eating and lifestyle habits and having firm expectations.
 It’s common for families to be too easy on recovering addicts, but a bit of structure is critical to getting addicts back on their feet.
-For more information on what you can do to help your loved one, check out the above video from Geffen Liberman or call The River Source at 1-866-770-1236.
+For more information on what you can do to help your loved one, check out the above video from Geffen Liberman or call The River Source at 866-294-9331.